petaverse-cloud/pv-docs-site/docs/petority/devices/devices-info.md

 title: Device Information
 ---

-# Docker & Tag Information
+# Base & Tag Information
 Petority offers a range of innovative devices designed to help you track and care for your beloved pets.These devices come equipped with various features that ensure the well-being and safety of your furry companions.

 Below is a brief overview of the device information and settings available within the Petority ecosystem: